cuff-links/mongo/Replication-Internals.md

 Otherwise, it iterates through all of the nodes and sees which one is the best.

-* First the secondary checks the `TopologyCoordinator`'s cached view of the replica set for the latest optime known to be on the primary.
+* First the secondary checks the `TopologyCoordinator`'s cached view of the replica set for the latest OpTime known to be on the primary.
 Secondaries do not sync from nodes whose newest oplog entry is more than [`maxSyncSourceLagSecs`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/topology_coordinator_impl.cpp#L227-L240) seconds behind the primary's newest oplog entry.
 * Secondaries then loop through each node and choose the closest node that satisfies [various criteria](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/topology_coordinator_impl.cpp#L162-L363).
 “Closest” here is determined by the lowest ping time to each node.
 * If no node satisfies the necessary criteria, then the `BackgroundSync` waits 1 second and restarts the sync source selection process.